 Using the definition of the attributed unfolding equivalence on graphs, the 1-Weisfeiler Lehman (1-WL) test provided in \cite{d2021unifying} is extended to attributed graphs.
-This allows for the definition of the attributed 1-WL equivalence on graphs and the subsequent lemmata Lem.~\ref{ue=equal_trees}, Lem.~\ref{equal_trees=WL_coloring} and the resulting theorem Thm.~\ref{ue=wl} that pose the relation between the attributed unfolding equivalence and the attributed 1-WL test.
+This allows for the definition of the attributed 1-WL equivalence on graphs and the subsequent Lem.~\ref{equal_trees=WL_coloring} and the resulting Thm.~\ref{ue=wl} that pose the relation between the attributed unfolding equivalence and the attributed 1-WL test.

-\begin{Def}[Attributed 1-WL test] Let HASH be a bijective function that codes every possible node feature with a color and $G = (\mathcal{V}, \mathcal{E}, \alpha, \omega)$.
-The \textbf{attributed 1-WL (1-AWL) test} is defined recursively through the following. \begin{itemize} \item At iteration $i=0$ the color is set to the hashed node feature:
+\begin{Def}[Attributed 1-WL test] Let HASH be a bijective function that codes every possible node attribute with a color from a color set $\mathcal{C}$ and $G' = (\mathcal{V}', \mathcal{E}', \alpha', \omega')$.
+The \textbf{attributed 1-WL (1-AWL) test} is defined recursively through the following. \begin{itemize} \item At iteration $i=0$, the color is set to the hashed node attribute:

-\item At iteration $i>0$ the HASH function is extended to the edge weights:
+\item At iteration $i>0$, the HASH function is extended to the edge weights:

 \end{itemize} \end{Def}